 There are better ways to support mental health at work

-Did you know that regardless of how robust a company’s benefits are, it is the culture that ultimately reduces stigma and empowers employees to actually use those benefits without fear of retribution?
+Did you know?
+Regardless of how robust a company’s benefits are, it is the culture that ultimately reduces stigma and empowers employees to actually use those benefits without fear of retribution.
 Learn more.

 Perhaps the largest benefit of the mental health day trend is the conversation it has sparked around mental health at work.
 Unfortunately, many of these conversations debate the pros and cons of a day off rather than push the conversation further to developing robust mental health strategies.
 Companies can and must do more for the mental health of their employees.
 Here are a few tips to get started:

 Just let them have a day off.
 The answer to the question of whether an employee should or should not have a day to take care of their health should be self-evident.
 As Ryan Bonnici, Chief Marketing Officer at G2 writes: “No one, at any business, should feel afraid to take a mental health day.
 And no one should ever be punished for doing so.”
 Forward-thinking companies are instead combining their vacation and sick days, or implementing unlimited days off.
 These policies make better use of time off while simultaneously planting early seeds of a culture of flexibility that can be more beneficial than time off itself.
 And “what if employees take advantage of it?”
 There’s a lot to unpack here.
 Ultimately, rather than implementing more rules and restrictions, we encourage companies to delve deeper into their organizational culture to identify and resolve the causes and reasons for lack of engagement.